oamg/leapp-repository/CONTRIBUTING.md

-# Contributing guidelines for writing actors
+# Contribution guidelines for writing actors

 In addition to the [Leapp project contribution guidelines](https://github.com/oamg/leapp-guidelines/blob/master/contributing-guidelines.rst), please follow also these rules: